apache/incubator-kie-drools/efesto/EfestoDeveloperGuide.md

 ### Compilation module

-1. create an implementation of **org.kie.efesto.compilationmanager.api.serviceKieCompilerService**
+1. create an implementation of **org.kie.efesto.compilationmanager.api.service.KieCompilerService**
 2. write the `org.kie.efesto.compilationmanager.api.service.KieCompilerService` file, with the full class name of the implementing class

 There are two methods to implement: